It's not just a book

 the letters linger

-and somewhere between repetition and rupture —
+and somewhere between repetition and rupture

-the story rewrites you
+the story begins to rewrite you

 VARIATION - FIVE